Phenomenology of the simple 3-3-1 model with inert scalars: Introduction

+First of all, we give a brief review of the simple 3-3-1 model with inert scalars, where all the interactions in the normal sector will be calculated.
+The interactions between the normal and inert sectors were available, which could be found in \cite{dns}.
+Next, we consider the standard model like Higgs particle signature at the LHC when additionally including the effects of the new particles.
+We also examine the decay anomaly $B_s\rightarrow \mu^+\mu^-$, the $B_s$-$\bar{B}_s$ mixing, and the violation of CKM unitarity, which constrain $Z'$ boson.
+The searches for the new scalars $H^0$, $H^\pm$, $\phi$ and the new gauge bosons $Z'$, $X^\pm$, $Y^{\pm\pm}$ are lastly discussed.

-The rest of this work is organized as follows.
+Thus, the rest of this work is organized as follows.
 In Sec. \ref{model}, the necessary features of the model are given.
 In Sec. \ref{interaction}, we calculate relevant interactions.
-Section \ref{pheno} is devoted to constraining the standard model Higgs like particle as well as the searches for the new physics.
+Section \ref{pheno} constrains the standard model like Higgs particle and searches for the new physics.
 Finally, we summarize our results and make conclusions in Sec. \ref{conclusion}.